Update: 31st January 2018:

 Please scroll down in this post to view more recent software updates available since the original posting date of the 16th of January 2018.
 Thank you.

-As scheduled Microsoft released their monthly security updates earlier today.
-They address 62 vulnerabilities; more formally known as CVEs (defined).
-These are detailed within Microsoft’s new Security Updates Guide.
+Last Tuesday Microsoft released their routine security updates to address 56 vulnerabilities more formally known as CVEs (defined).
+Further details are provided within Microsoft’s Security Updates Guide.